How To Invest Like Warren Buffett

 Berkshire Hathaway is a holding company owned by Warren Buffett.
 From 1965 to 2017, Berkshire Hathaway stock has had a compounded annual gain of 20.9% per year, compared to a 9.9% return from the S&P 500.

-The reason why Berkshire Hathaway stock trades at a share price of over $300,000 is that this stock has never been split.
+The reason why Berkshire Hathaway stock trades at a share price of over $340,000 is that this stock has never been split.
 When the share price becomes out of reach for most retail investors, a company will often split the shares to make the price more accessible.

 While Berkshire Hathaway has an impressive history of beating the S&P 500, you might not want to invest in this stock.
 The main reason is one that many large investment funds have as well.
 The larger a fund becomes, the larger the opportunities they need to find.

 Small and mid cap companies are essentially off the table.
 For Berkshire Hathaway to have a meaningful position in companies these size, they would likely have to own it.
 This limits investments and acquisitions to just the largest companies out there.
 For that reason, Buffett has said that it will be more difficult to generate market beating returns going forward.

-Another important factor to remember is that Warren Buffett is 88 years old.
+Another important factor to remember is that Warren Buffett is 89 years old.
 If you are looking to invest for the long term, you will need a new strategy or leader once Buffett steps down or passes on.